GenomiqueENS/riboproanalysis/README.md

 RiboProAnalysis
 ===============

-**RiboProAnalysis** is a pipeline for Ribosome Profiling analysis for all eukaryotic genome from Ensembl.
+**RiboProAnalysis** is a pipeline for Ribosome Profiling analysis for all eukaryotic genome from Ensembl 75+.
 It performs pre-processing steps (quality control, filtering, trimming and size selection), reads mapping to rRNA and reference genome, counting on CDS for each gene and differential analysis from raw Ribosome Profiling data.